agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 Finally we have two other piece of information that we need to track. `[1]` is `this.tail`, and remember the word `this` just refer to `Linkedlist`, so it's just referring to `new Linkedlist(10)` that we created.
-What is the tail going to be?
-Well, because we only have one item, the _head is also the tail_, so we just simply say `this.head`
+What is the _tail_ going to be?
+Well, because we only have one item, the **_head is also the tail_**, so we just simply say `this.tail = this.head`.

-By the way, I know this get a little bit confusing, ad as we go through this lecture series on linked list, it is a  bit hard to wrap your mind around.
-So I really recommend that you code along here, and do the next exercise, because just watching me talk about linked list, is bot going to solidify your information.
+By the way, I know this get a little bit confusing, as we go through this lecture series on linked list, it is a bit hard to wrap your mind around.
+So I really recommend that you code along here, and do the next exercise, because just watching me talk about linked list, is bad going to solidify your information.
 It is hard to really visualize things, so you may need to build linked list a couple times to really get the hang of it, but this will become second nature, once you get used to the syntax, and also the idea of having this _head_ and _tail_ and referencing them.

-The final piece of the puzzle is, if we want, we can keep track of the length of he linked list.
-This is optional, but I think it's good to keep track and because we have one item, when we create this linked list, because we give it a value, we'll give it a length of `1`.
+The final piece of the puzzle is, if we want, we can keep track `[2]` _the length of the linked list_.
+This is optional, but I think it's good to keep track and because we have one item when we create this linked list; we give it a value, we'll give it a length of `1` (`this.length = 1`);

 ```javascript
 class Linkedlist {